-In 2022 there are apps and digital platforms for everything (literally everything), and microlending is no exception.
+There are apps and digital platforms for everything (literally everything), and microlending is no exception.
 Programs such as Kiva and Accion Opportunity Find help lenders dole out their funds to support business plans and small businesses around the world.

 In general, there are two main reasons that someone might participate in microlending.
 1) to help people in third world countries who are poor and need funding to launch their businesses.
 2) to support people in need of financing in developed countries but who have failed to be approved for traditional loans from banks to support their business ventures.

 In both cases, programs like Kiva and the Accion Opportunity Fund can help lenders find businesses and causes in line with their values and then lend money to support those efforts.